DeepakMuralidharan/blog/about.md

 ---

 I am an Electrical Engineering Masters student at UCLA with an interest in machine learning, artificial intelligence and data mining.
-I am inspired about the applications of these concepts to a wide variety of fields such as computer vision, speech recognition and natural language processing.
+I am inspired by the applications of these concepts to a wide variety of fields such as computer vision, speech recognition and natural language processing.

 You can find my LinkedIn profile [here](https://www.linkedin.com/in/muralidharandeepak).